 Resources and Disclosures

-In the interest of providing easy access to pertinent information for current and prospective students, below you’ll find reports and disclosures about Christine Valmy International School for Esthetics, Skin Care and Makeup.
+In the interest of providing easy access to pertinent information for current and prospective students, below you’ll find reports and disclosures about Christine Valmy International School of Esthetics and Cosmetology.

 Federal Consumer Information Packet

 Provides a deeper understanding of our policies, the school, and relevant laws.
 The additional resources below supplement what you will find in the Federal Consumer Information packet.

 When should I contact a Title IX Coordinator?